j3xugit/RaptorX-3DModeling/README.md

 ### How to set up? ###

-Download this package by "git clone" and install it anywhere in your own account, e.g., $HOME/RaptorX-3DModeling/.
+Download this package by "git clone https://github.com/j3xugit/RaptorX-3DModeling.git" and save it anywhere in your own account, e.g., $HOME/RaptorX-3DModeling/.
 It contains the following files and subfolders (and a few others):

 BuildFeatures/